emu-russia/UltraHLE/XGLIDE_Decompile/Readme.md

 The decompilation is done in IDA, using HexRays.
 After that, additional manual processing for buildability is performed.

-Overall status: Not yet buildable, but its something already.
+Overall status: The compilation goes without errors, but we need to check how it decompiled and fix possible bugs.

 ## Decompilation status